Managing Large CAPEX Projects: Moving away from ‘Project Management’ to ‘Project Flow Management’

 5. Contract Flexibility

-Payment terms should incentivize contractors to ensure faster and clean handover of work-fronts to downstream contractors while providing flexibility to add resources without losing margins when required.
+Payment terms should incentivize contractors to ensure faster and cleaner handover of work-fronts to downstream contractors while providing flexibility to add resources without losing margins when required.
 This will help manage queues exposed by the WIP control rules.

-The above five principles are part of a new management method called Flow Management in Projects.
+The above five principles are part of a new management method called Flow Management of CAPEX Projects.
 It requires supporting dashboards that focus on providing the rate of work bundle completions in different resource groups while dynamically calculating the expected completion date of projects based on daily inputs of work completion and queues in the system.
 Companies also need to streamline information systems to clearly tag the work bundle identification in designs, purchase orders, and vendor MIS to help understand completion details as per work bundles.

 The resultant impact is much better predictability, visibility on issues, and hence a stronger control in projects.